CodethinkLabs/immut/README.md

 ## Test

 There are yarn scenario tests in the 'tests' directory.
-These can be run via the run.sh wrapper, with `sudo sh run.sh`.
+These must be imported into the VM (the best option currently is to scp the directory containing the tests from the host to the VM).
+Once the tests are in the VM, the user can run them via the run.sh wrapper, with `./run.sh`.

 This will currently create a haproxy and gitserver container, along with a container to run the yarns in.
 In the future, this will test from within the VM.

 Yarn is part of the cmdtest package.
 There is an overview of yarn here: